-- A. On power lift-equipped vehicles, steps shall be the full width of the step well, excluding the thickness of the doors in the open position. - B. A suitable device shall be provided to assist passengers during ingress and egress.
-This device shall allow for easy grasping or holding and shall have no openings or pinch points that might entangle clothing, accessories or limbs.
+- A. On power lift-equipped vehicles, steps shall be the full width of the step well, excluding the thickness of the doors in the open position. - B. In addition to the handrail required in the BUS BODY AND CHASSIS section, an additional handrail may be provided on all.
+This handrail shall be located on the opposite side of the entrance door from the handrail required in the BUS BODY AND CHASSIS section and shall meet the same requirements for handrails.